Cj Hendry’s juju world at IMBA Theatre

 How much are tickets?

 Adult tickets are priced at $15, while children aged 3 to 12 enter at $10.
-Little ones below 3 years old get in for free – it’s a wallet-friendly activity to bring your kiddos along this June holiday.
+Little ones below 3 years old get in for free.

 When does the juju world exhibition end?

-The exhibition is running from 20th June to 18th July 2026, giving you just under a month to catch it before it wraps up.
+The exhibition is running from now till 18th July 2026, so you’ve got just slightly more than a week to catch it before it wraps up.

 juju world – The Smart Local review

-Overall, we think juju world is worth a visit, especially if you’re looking for something fun and easy on the wallet.
+Although the juju blind boxes aren’t available for purchase on-site, we still think juju world is worth a visit, especially if you’re looking for something fun and easy on the wallet.
 The giant inflatable playground works well for both adults and kids – you’ll find yourself just as entertained as the little ones running around the space.

 You’ll likely spend about an hour here, which makes it a great short activity for a casual date or even a family outing to keep the kids entertained and tired out after.